kkuchta/bub/README.md

 ## TODO
 - Use something more persistent than file storage.
 A database or even a key-value store seems like overkill for storing essentially just 2 keys and a couple fields for each.
 - Display time of last deploy for `status` command
+- Have the 'help' output show up in a PM instead of in #engineering.

 ## LICENSE
 MIT (see LICENSE file)